Last Updated on by SiteControl

 Get the cheapest major medical insurance in Indiana from top-rated insurers.
 Protect yourself against large hospital and emergency room expenses, and still have preventive and office visit copay benefits at a price you can afford.
 You can choose from several deductible and maximum out-of-pocket expense options that keep premiums low.
 Unexpected sickness, injuries, and other expenses are typically covered under these types of plans.
 Qualified Exchange plans feature 100% coverage for preventative expenses with no out-of-pocket costs.

 Indiana catastrophic medical coverage is the least expensive type of benefit available for individuals, self-employed persons, small business owners, and families.
 Prices are often about 20%-50% lower than comprehensive plans, and many participating Hoosier carriers offer this type of policy as private individual, non-Obamacare, or group plans.
 However, the federal subsidy only applies to Platinum, Gold, Silver and Bronze-tier plans through the Marketplace.
-Benefits include QHP (Qualified Health Plans) requirements and flexible deductible choices.
+Benefits include QHP (Qualified Health Plans) requirements and flexible deductible choices. $9,200 is the largest allowed deductible for this year’s Marketplace plans.

 “Catastrophic” Exchange plans are available for persons under age 30, and financial assistance is not provided.
 Typically, three primary-care physician office visits are provided with a small or $0 copay.
-A 2024 hardship exemption is required to apply for any applicant that has reached age 30.
+A 2025 hardship exemption is required to apply for any applicant that has reached age 30.
 Often, other tiers offer more competitive options since the instant tax credit can be applied.
 Bronze and Silver-tier options often provide copays for office visits, Urgent Care visits, and many prescriptions.
 These types of medical plans that meet the requirements of a QHP, and only provide the mandatory three primary care office visits (not subject to the policy deductible).

 Within the next few years, it’s possible that several additional and alternative low-cost options will be introduced, with reduced premiums, and discounts for applicants with no pre-existing conditions.
 Previously, “hospitalization only” plans were offered by many insurers, including the popular “Saver 80” policy offered by UnitedHealthcare.
 Many additional benefits are now required, so only supplemental plans will offer that type of option.
-Additional private non-Obamacare plans may become available in 2024 or 2025.
+Additional private non-Obamacare plans may become available in 2026 or 2027.

 We explain the different types of coverage and guide you through the process of selecting the policy that is ideal for your needs.
 It is also very easy to apply for a policy, compared to the initial Exchange process from several years ago.
 Application time has been reduced from about an hour to 10-15 minutes.
 Applying and enrolling for coverage can be completed by phone or online.The initial payment is not required at the time of the enrollment, and additional documents are rarely required.
 Occasionally, proof of income may be requested.